pmem/kvdk/java/README.md

 ## Cross Platform

-The KVDK Java library contains the needed shared libaries (`.so` files) in the jar, which will be loaded when they are not in system library paths.
+The KVDK Java library contains the needed shared libaries (`.so` files), which will be loaded when they are not present in system library paths.

-A Java application relying on KVDK Java library can be run on 64-bit Linux servers without building the KVDK C++ code, when the `libc` version `GLIBC_2.18` can be found.
+A Java application relying on KVDK Java library can be run on **64-bit** servers without building the KVDK C++ code or installing its dependencies (e.g. ndctl, pmdk).

+The only requirement is the `libc` version `GLIBC_2.18 or higher` can be found.

-We tested on `Fedora 20`, `Ubuntu-14.04` and `Centos-8`, in which the `libc` is new enough.
-And we don't need to build the KVDK C++ code to run Java applications using KVDK.
+We tested without installing KVDK C++ library or its dependencies on below platforms, in which the `libc` is new enough:
+* Fedora >= 20
+* Ubuntu >= 14.04
+* Centos >= 8

+For older platforms, you may need to upgrade `libc` in system path or where `LD_LIBRARY_PATH` points to.